ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Performance of

-In this section, we evaluate the performance of \forestflow in recovering the 2 Lyman-$\alpha$ linear biases, which determine the behavior of \pthreed on linear scales, as well as \pthreed and \poned measurements from simulations on the intervals $0.5<k[\iMpc]<5$ and $0.09<k_\parallel[\iMpc]<4$, respectively.
-These are the ranges of scales used when fitting the parametric model in \S\ref{sec:input} that are not strongly affected by cosmic variance (see \S\ref{sec:strategy_model}).
-We begin by assessing the accuracy of the emulator at the center of the training set, where machine-learning methods typically perform best, and then extend our evaluation across the entire input parameter space.
+In this section, we evaluate the performance of \forestflow in recovering the two Lyman-$\alpha$ linear biases, which determine the behavior of \pthreed on linear scales, as well as \pthreed and \poned measurements from simulations on the intervals $0.5<k[\iMpc]<5$ and $0.09<k_\parallel[\iMpc]<4$, respectively.
+These are the ranges of scales used when fitting the parametric model in Sect.~\ref{sec:input} that are not strongly affected by cosmic variance (see Sect.~\ref{sec:strategy_model}).
+We begin by assessing the accuracy of \forestflow at the center of the training set, where machine-learning methods typically perform best, and then extend our evaluation across the entire input parameter space.

 In Fig.~\ref{fig:test_snap}, we compare measurements of \pthreed and \poned from the \simcentral simulation at $z=3$ with \forestflow predictions.
 Dotted lines show simulation measurements, while solid lines and shaded areas display the average and 68\% credible interval of \forestflow predictions, respectively.
 We characterize the accuracy of the credible intervals in Appendix~\ref{sec:uncertainty_validation}.
-As we can see, the emulator captures the amplitude and scale-dependence of \pthreed and \poned precisely.
-To better characterize the emulator's performance, we compute the average accuracy of \forestflow in recovering measurements from \simcentral across redshift.
+As we can see, \forestflow captures the amplitude and scale-dependence of \pthreed and \poned precisely.
+In Fig.~\ref{fig:central_z}, we present the relative difference between \pthreed and \poned measurements from the \simcentral simulation and \forestflow predictions as a function of redshift.
+The model's accuracy remains consistent for redshifts above $z=2$ but shows a slight decline at this redshift.
+This is likely because $z=2$ is the lowest redshift included in the training set and is therefore near the boundary of the convex hull defined by the training data.

+To better characterize the performance of \forestflow, we compute the average accuracy of \forestflow in recovering measurements from \simcentral across redshift.
 We find that it is 1.2 and 0.3\% for $b_\delta$ and $b_\eta$, respectively, which translates into 1.1 and 1.2\% for perpendicular and parallel \pthreed modes on linear scales, and 2.6 and 0.8\% for \pthreed and \poned.
 Note that cosmic variance hinders our ability to test the performance of the model; however, this does not necessarily indicate a decrease in the model's accuracy for \pthreed on the largest scales sampled by our simulation.